 We did find fractionally more information on a support page.
 This explained that there's no monitoring of internet searches or websites, but the service will 'note the IP of your device and monitor the amount of traffic you put through the UltraVPN servers.'

-The UltraVPN Windows client is well-designed, with a clear and familiar interface which looks much like many other VPN apps.
+The UltraVPN Windows client is well-designed, with a clear and familiar interface.
 A main console displays your selected location, and you can choose other locations from a simple list.
-There's a big Connect/ Disconnect button which protects you on demand, and a Settings box has a couple of useful configuration options.
+There's a big Connect/ Disconnect button which protects you on demand, and there are a couple of handy configuration options tucked away.

-The client's location list doesn't have a 'Best' or 'Automatic' selection to access the nearest server, unfortunately, and there's no Favorites system to speed up re-connecting to your most commonly-used locations.
+The client's location list doesn't have a 'Best' or 'Automatic' selection to access the nearest server, unfortunately, and there's no Favorites system to speed up re-connecting to your most commonly used locations.
 The server list does enable choosing either countries or the locations within them, though (which is useful, as there are nine locations in the eastern US alone).
-It also highlights servers which specialize in video streaming or support P2P.
+It also highlights servers which specialize in video streaming.

 Choose a location, and desktop notifications make it clear what the client is doing, and when you do get connected, the client interface updates to indicate its status and display your new IP address.